DHTMLX/docs-suite/docs/grid/index.md

 - To get the whole JavaScript library of UI components [download DHTMLX Suite](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml)
 - There are also [online samples for DHTMLX Grid](https://snippet.dhtmlx.com/1mxmshax?tag=grid)
 - To work with data of Grid check [DataCollection API](data_collection.md)
+- To work with data of Grid in the TreeGrid mode check [TreeCollection API](tree_collection.md)

 ## Guides